Barntrup: History

 Barntrup and Alverdissen were founded by the Earl of Sternberg in the year 1220.
 Originally Barntrup was called Barendorf and was a village at the Schratweg.
 Between 1317 and 1359 Barntrup was built on the highest point of the "Thornesberg" which is 189 m high above sea level.
 This is the central point of Barntrup.

 Kerssenbrock Castle (also called Schloss Kerssenbrock or Barntrup Castle, see picture) was constructed from 1584-1588 by Anna von Kerssenbrock (maiden name Anna von Canstein).
 Her husband, Franz von Kerssenbrock, had been a mercenary in the French Wars of Religion, where he had made much money.
 The Kerssenbrock family was one of the main noble families in the region.
 It is still today owned by the von Kerssenbrock-Krosigk family.

+Politics

+The current mayor of Barntrup is Borris Ortmeier, an independent.
+He has been serving as mayor of Barntrup since 2020 and was reelected with 78,33 % of votes in the 2025 local elections.

+City council

+After the 2025 local elections, the Barntrup city council is composed as follows: